KamilMakiela/Python-SFA/README.md

 # Stochastic Frontier Analysis

-A Python package for estimating cross-sectional and panel-data stochastic frontier models using maximum-likelihood and Bayesian methods.
+A Python package for estimating cross-sectional and panel data stochastic frontier models using maximum likelihood and Bayesian methods.

 ## Features